matrix-org/synapse/docs/modules/password_auth_provider_callbacks.md

 ]
 ```

+The login type and field names are the things that should be provided by the user in their
+request to the `/login` API.

 It is passed the user field provided by the client (which might not be in `@username:server` form),
 the login type, and a dictionary of login secrets passed by the client.

-If the authentication is successful, the module must return the user's Matrix ID (e.g. @alice:example.com) and optionally a callback to be called with the response to the `/login` request.
+If the authentication is successful, the module must return the user's Matrix ID (e.g.
+`@alice:example.com`) and optionally a callback to be called with the response to the `/login` request.
 If the module doesn't wish to return a callback, it must return None instead.

 If the authentication is unsuccessful, the module must return None.